koenderks/jfa/cran-comments.md

-## This is a submission for version 0.5.5
+## This is a submission for version 0.5.6
-This is jfa version 0.5.5.
+This is jfa version 0.5.6.
 In this version I have:

-* Added summary functions for the jfa classes.
-* Fixed a bug in the calculation of the posterior mode.
+* Done nothing yet.

 ## Test environments
 * Windows install (on GitHub actions), R release